-Both councils are committed to an enterprise wide approach to risk management.
+Glen Innes Severn Council are committed to an enterprise-wide approach to risk management.

 Enterprise risk management involves coordinated activities to direct and control the organisation with regard to risk.
 It is a systematic process that involves establishing the context of risk management, identifying risks, analysing risks, treating risks, periodically monitoring and communication and consultation.